I was recently inspired again by Larry Ferlazzo on what is possibly his favorite subject.

 Spark their curiosity.

-Drive that wonder until they are shaking you and yelling why.
+Ramp up that sense of wonder until they are shaking you and shouting why.

 Make them want it, and they will learn.